a briefing document

 Two main variables are currently under examination as temperature proxies/surrogates:

 However, a great number of variables effect the growth of trees: microclimates, soil conditions, shelter, root depth, crowding, but above all rainfall and temperature.
+Light is also a factor - photosynthesis is not possible without it.
 When trying to obtain useful samples as temperature proxies, trees at the edge of their range are sought out, because that is the sort of area where the trees are most likely to be stressed.
 Even then, the proxies are not very reliable for any particular year, even conditions in previous years can have effects of later years of growth.

 Sometimes there are false rings, and sometimes the year’s rings may be close to invisible, especially in individual tree samples.
 Thus, it is usual to take many samples to establish averages for a particular growing area.

 In order to try to discern whether the growing conditions have changed over long periods, say hundreds of years, sample averages and variations from groups of years are compared one with another to check consistencies.